-Each registrant must maintain records showing the radiation exposure for each person that is required to be monitored.
-Adjustments to the dose of permanent record must be determined by the Radiation Safety Officer.
+The registrant must maintain records showing the radiation exposure for each person that is required to be monitored.
+Adjustments to the dose of permanent record must be determined by the Radiation Safety Officer prior to any changes to the record.

-Personnel monitoring records must be retained indefinitely or until this Department authorizes their disposal, even if the service is discontinued.
+Personnel monitoring records must be retained indefinitely or until the Department authorizes their disposal, even if the service is discontinued.